Fortifying Customer Privacy: Data Security Best Practices for Direct Mail

 During the transmission of customer data, interception by malicious actors can occur, compromising the confidentiality of the information.
 Intercepted data can be exploited for identity theft, fraud, or other malicious activities.

-Nahan’s robust information security program adheres to international standards, ensuring comprehensive data governance and privacy protection.
-We continually monitor our systems and data to detect suspicious activities or potential security breaches.
-In the event of any security incidents, our incident response team follows a predefined process that includes containment, investigation, mitigation, and recovery.
+Nahan’s robust information security program includes having SOC 2 Type 2 + HITRUST and PCI DSS Level 2 certifications, ensuring comprehensive data governance and privacy protection.
+We continually monitor our systems and data to detect suspicious activity to stop that activity before it comes a security incident.
+In the event of a security incident, our incident response team follows a predefined process that includes containment, investigation, mitigation, and recovery.
+We regularly exercise our incident response to improve our response times and capabilities.

 Threat: Unauthorized Access

 Unauthorized individuals gaining access to customer data can lead to misuse or theft of sensitive information.
-This can occur through physical breaches, such as theft of mail or documents, or through cyberattacks targeting digital systems and databases.
+This can occur through physical breaches, such as theft of mail or documents, or through cyberattacks targeting electronic systems.

 Nahan’s Response: Access Control and Authentication

-Access control limits unauthorized access to sensitive data, with strong passwords, role-based access controls, and regularly updated user access privileges.
-Multi-factor authentication adds an extra layer of security, requiring multiple factors of authentication.
-We also promote a security-conscious workforce through regular employee training.
+Segmented, role-based and need-to-know access control limits unauthorized access to sensitive data.
+Multifactor authentication adds a necessary layer of security, requiring multiple factors of authentication.
+We also promote a security-conscious workforce through regular employee training related to authentication, password security and phishing.

 Nahan implements physical security measures, including access control systems, video surveillance, and equipment protection measures like fire suppression systems and uninterruptible power supply (UPS), to protect premises and sensitive equipment.